University of Makati: History

-Aerial view of the University of Makati campus.

 The University of Makati was founded in 1972 as the Makati Polytechnic Community College, also known as MPCC, through Municipal Resolution No. 242 Ordinance No. 64.
 MPCC offered technical and vocational programs in industrial and business technology.
 In 1987, MPCC was renamed Makati College.

 The Philippine Army turned over the Fort Andres Bonifacio College to the then Municipal Government of Makati and merged with Makati College in 1990.
 In 1991, Makati College was renamed Pamantasan ng Makati by virtue of Municipal Order No. 433.
 To be more globally recognized, Pamantasan ng Makati changed its name to University of Makati or UMak in 2002 through City Ordinance 2002–111, paving the way for education innovation in the City of Makati.

 By virtue of Municipal Ordinance No. 433, the Pamantasan ng Makati became a chartered university on December 19, 1991, under the administration of Jejomar Binay.
 On August 27, 2002, City Ordinance 2002-111 was approved, amending City Ordinance No. 99-126, revising the Pamantasan ng Makati Charter to change the official name of Pamantasan ng Makati to University of Makati.
 In 2023, University of Makati receives recognition as Higher Education Institution from Commission on Higher Education (Philippines).